 Until a second fairy family moved in.

 The fairies still finished the housework but they took twice as much grain.
-And twice as much grain was burned in the kiln.
+And they burned twice as much grain in the kiln.

 The miller grew impatient with this change in affairs.
 One night, he found the grain burning in the kiln again.
 He lost his temper and threw a clod of earth into the fire.